 - 3 oz unsalted butter about ¾ stick, cut into small chunks

 - vanilla ice cream - optional

-- Pour mixture in a large non-stick skillet and cook on medium-high heat until juice has thicken, about 10-15 minutes, stirring regularly.
+Transfer this fruit mixture into a large non-stick skillet and cook on medium-high heat until juice has thickened, about 10-15 minutes, stirring regularly.

-- Meanwhile, prepare topping.
+Meanwhile, prepare the crumble topping.
 In a medium bowl, add flour and rub the butter into it until it resembles breadcrumbs.
 Stir in sugar and mix well.

-- Divide pear mixture into 8 ramequins or a baking dish.
-Generously top with crumble breadcrumbs and bake 30 minutes if using ramequins and 45 if using a baking dish, or until topping is golden brown.
+Divide pear mixture into 8 ramequins or a baking dish.
+Generously top with crumble topping and bake for 30 minutes if using ramequins, and 45 if using a baking dish, or until the crumble topping is golden brown.

-- Sprinkle with pomegranate arils and serve warm with vanilla ice cream (if using)
+Sprinkle the baked crumble with pomegranate arils and serve warm with vanilla ice cream.